 The reference sensitivity level of a receiver is the minimum wanted signal power for which the receiver can operate correctly in a noise-limited environment.
+It corresponds to the DTT minimum median field strength.

+‘Nuisance field’ is defined, and its use described, in Annex 10.

+Gwsd = -LOSSpath – POL – DISCrx + Ga, where POL is the polarization discrimination, DISCrx is the receive antenna discrimination, Ga the receive antenna gain, including losses.

+S. Schwartz and Y. S. Yeh, “On the distribution function and moments of power sums with log-normal components”, Bell Syst.
+Tech.
+J., vol. 61, pp. 1441–1462, Sept.
+1982

+K. W. Sung, M. Tercero, and J. Zander, “Aggregate interference in secondary access with interference protection,” Communications Letters, IEEE, vol. 15, no. 6, pp. 629 –631, June 2011.

+Doc SE43(11)52.

-Note that the antenna patterns given by Recommendation ITU-R F.1336-2[4] are intended to be used for coordination studies and for interference assessment, .e.g, between 2 primary services.
+Note that the antenna patterns given by Recommendation ITU-R F.1336-2 are intended to be used for coordination studies and for interference assessment, .e.g., between 2 primary services.

 5.306 Additional allocation: in Region 1, except in the African Broadcasting Area (see Nos.
 5.10 to 5.13), and in Region 3, the band 608-614 MHz is also allocated to the radio astronomy service on a secondary basis.

 According to 5.149, “administrations are urged to take all practicable steps to protect the radio astronomy service operating in the band 608-614 MHz from harmful interference.
 Emissions from space borne or airborne stations can be particularly serious sources of interference to the radio astronomy service (see Nos.
 4.5 and 4.6 and Article 29).”